HUBioDataLab/MIND/README.md

 ### Step 2: Create a Filtered Manifest

 Next, we create a "manifest" file.
 This is a CSV file that lists the specific proteins we want to use for training, based on quality (pLDDT score) and size (amino acid length).
+The script uses the AlphaFold DB API to fetch current download URLs, ensuring compatibility with the latest database structure.

 ```bash
 # This example creates a manifest for 40,000 proteins with a pLDDT score > 70 and fewer than 512 amino acids.